 They were all very supportive, and because I know them all very well; it was easy to lip-read them, or simple signs were used to communicate in the office.

 My Switch On Day was not like any of the experiences as seen on TV or on YouTube.
-For me, it was like any other trip to audiology clinic where they fit the hearing aid.
+For me, it was like any other trip to the audiology clinic where they fit the hearing aid.
 Switch it on via a computer and wait for you to respond with “oh, yes, I can hear something”!
 It was about half an hour before I can hear anything through my new CI on my switch on the day.

 The CI experience is still very new to me and I’m learning to hear new sounds that I have not heard before.
 I am not yet fully tuned into the CI, and I still have a long way to go.
 They have told me that my journey will only get better and I will learn to love my new CI; I still feel just as Deaf with my CI as I did with my hearing aids.
 I still feel like Me.
 There are situations that I still cannot hear well, and struggle in everyday situations; even with the CI.

 I have the odd days where I don’t wear my CI and enjoy my Deaf days; just as I used to with my hearing aids.
 That’s never going to change and therefore I having a CI hasn’t changed me; because I just see the CI as a much more powerful hearing aid; more powerful than the digital hearing aids I used to wear.